boundary/boundary-action-template/README.md

 ##Description

 This project includes a sample implementation of the Boundary Action (for Boundary Premium), which can serve as a template for the development of other Actions.
-We used recently created VictorOps Action as a base for this example.
+We recently created the VictorOps Action as a base for this example.
 The project also provides a test harness, which executes the sample action, along with mock Boundary internal alarm objects.

 The test harness uses the [Nock](https://github.com/pgte/nock "Nock") library to mock HTTP requests to the VictorOps REST Endpoint.